Download traces 🔗

 For each trace, Splunk APM combines all spans for a specific time window into a single trace segment.
 The name of each trace segment corresponds to the start time of the first span in the segment.

-Every trace includes at least one trace segment, and there could be more than one trace segment based on the trace duration or number of spans.
+Every trace includes at least one trace segment, and there can be more than one trace segment based on the trace duration or number of spans.
 To get all the content for a trace, download every segment for the trace.
 If you download multiple trace segments, concatenate each JSON file to view all the available trace data.

 Follow these steps to download a trace: